 It made no difference where the train was going, even though Richard didn't know.
 All he wanted was to be anywhere, anyplace, but in his current location.

+As he settled into the compartment, Richard noticed something odd.
+Despite its luxurious veneer, the train seemed strangely outdated, like a relic from a bygone era.
 The flickering lights cast long shadows, and the rhythmic clatter of the wheels on the tracks sounded distant, almost dreamlike.
 There were other passengers, but they were scattered, silent; their faces turned away as though lost in their own worlds.
 None of them seemed to care that he was there.

 The train wasn’t just a place to escape—it was a mirror, reflecting his hollowness back at him.
 Every turn of the wheels echoed the emptiness he felt.
 But something in the air shifted as the train moved deeper into the night, and slowly, the memories that haunted him began to surface.

 Richard's thoughts drifted to his youth, long before wealth and status.
 He had been full of ambition then, hungry for success and hopeful for love and meaning.
 But somewhere along the way, he had lost himself in the pursuit of power.
+His business had flourished, but the cost had been his soul.

 As the train lurched forward, Richard’s compartment door creaked open, and an old man stepped in.
 His presence was eerie, his face hidden beneath a wide-brimmed hat.
 Without a word, the stranger sat across from Richard and gazed at him, his eyes hollow yet piercing.